 To do so, GAO reviewed OMB and 26 agencies' IT O&M spending for fiscal years 2010 through 2017.
 GAO further reviewed the 12 agencies that reported the highest planned IT spending for fiscal year 2015 to provide specifics on agency spending and individual investments.

 The GAO is making 16 recommendations, one of which is for OMB to develop a goal for its spending measure and finalize draft guidance to identify and prioritize legacy IT needing to be modernized or replaced.
-GAO is also recommending that selected agencies address at-risk and obsolete legacy O&M investments.
+GAO also recommends that selected agencies address at-risk and obsolete legacy O&M investments.
 Nine agencies agreed with GAO's recommendations, two agencies partially agreed, and two agencies stated they had no comment.
 The two agencies that partially agreed, Defense and Energy, outlined plans that were consistent with these recommendations.

 To speak with a Contracting Specialist, Call: (866) 216-5343